 • threatening someone with a weapon or armed robbery.

-Violence and aggression has been identified as a hazard in the Model Code of Practice: Managing psychosocial hazards at work.
+Violence and aggression have been identified as hazards in the Model Code of Practice: Managing psychosocial hazards at work.

 This guidance will help you meet your obligation under the Work Health and Safety Act 2011 and the Work Health and Safety Regulations 2011.